Pro Talk with the Gurus of Gardens & Floristry

 Let's Talk Gardening Plants & Products with Sean

 Nepeta, or Catmint, comes in tall-to-compact varieties, are beautiful, long-bloomers, drought tolerant and adored by pollinators like bees, butterflies and hummingbirds.
 Who doesn’t love ‘em?
 Deer, rabbits and woodchucks, that’s who.
 Sean has pro tips for selection, placement, care and easy maintenance for keeping them tidy and getting them to re-bloom.
-A transcript of this video is available in our blog.
+A transcript of this video is available in The Buzz Blog.

 Proper Plant Potting

 Sean, our horticulture expert, provides pro tips for potting your annuals in containers to ensure maximum growth and health for a long growing season.
-A transcript of this video is available in our blog.
+A transcript of this video is available in The Buzz Blog.

 Lawn Care Products